6 of the Best Web Portals for Bloggers

 What is Virtual?
 And how does it apply to servers?

 Virtual refers to something that’s not real.
-The term is widely used in the information technology field and refers to a concept or an image as opposed to a physical reality.
-An example would be an idea for a new rocket invention and the physical rocket itself.
-The idea or blueprint represents the virtual side and the new rocket is the physical result of that idea.
+The term is widely used in the information technology field when referring to a concept or an image as opposed to physical reality.
+For example, an vision for a new rocket invention and the physical rocket itself.
+The idea (vision) represents the virtual side and the new rocket is the physical result of that idea.

 A virtual server in a web hosting environment mimics a dedicated server and is created as needed with different IP addresses, operating systems, administration, and security.